pulp/pulp/docs/contributing/style_guide/style_guide.rst

 #.
 Modules should not include license information.
 #.
 The type of each Args value should be included after the variable name in parentheses.
 The type of each Returns value should be the first item on the line.
 #.
 Following the type of Args and Returns values, there will be a colon and a single space followed by the description.
 Additional spaces should not be used to align types and descriptions.
 #.
+When referencing imported code, types should be fully qualified
+#.
 Fields and Relations sections will be used when documenting fields on Django models.
 The Fields section will be used for non-related fields on Model classes.
 The Relations section will be used for related fields on Model classes.

 Auto-Documentation